twocs/gin/README.md

 </html>
 ```

-Using templates with same name in different directories
+Using templates with same name in different directories.

 ```go
 func main() {